DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 internet accessed within the domestic setting and managed by the householders.
 Our intention in looking at home internet was to test some cultural assumptions that were influencing policy decisions at the time we commenced the study.
-However, we have also endeavoured to describe other systems of internet access (see Chapters 8 and 9) in order to explore the dynamics of other regimes.
+However, we have also endeavored to describe other systems of internet access (see Chapters 8 and 9) in order to explore the dynamics of other regimes.